zalf-rpm/monica-documentation/docs/user_guide/Installation_and_Setup/local_installation.md

 ├── projects
 └── documentation\
 ```
 There is no installation process.
 Simply unzipping the archive is enough to make MONICA ready for use.
-User may also maintain several versions in parallel (e.g., C:\monica_3.6.12\, C:\monica_3.7.0\).
+You may also maintain several versions in parallel (e.g., C:\monica_3.6.12\, C:\monica_3.7.0\).

 ---

 ## 2. Running MONICA

-Because the ZIP version isn’t registered automatically in Windows, user can either:
+Because the ZIP version isn’t registered automatically in Windows, you can either:

 - Run the included example project, or

-- Add MONICA to the user system PATH to use it from anywhere.
+- Add MONICA to your system PATH to use it from anywhere.

 ### **Option 1: Run the Example Project (Recommended)**